 - Delivery of stock to stores

 - Delivery of products to customers (one man and some of our "two man" product)

 - Picking and packing of products for some of our home delivery operations

 - Agency labour in our warehouses, distribution centres and drivers on the Dunelm Home Delivery Network

+- Refitting stores

-- Refit and maintenance
+- Maintenance

 - Cleaning

-- Security.
+- Security

 We consider all of these to be medium risk because they all operate within the UK and the majority of our partners are large companies.

-We have asked all of our partners to commit to comply with our Ethical Code of Conduct, during this year we have a selected 20 of these suppliers to complete a modern slavery risk assessment in addition to this.

-We also involved partners operating at or from our Stoke distribution centres in our half day training sessions, and have provided access to useful toolkits and training courses to help businesses to understand and act on human trafficking and modern slavery risks.
+We require all of our partners to commit to comply with our Ethical Code of Conduct.
+In addition, during this year we selected 20 of these suppliers to complete a modern slavery risk assessment.
+We also involved partners operating at or from our Stoke distribution centres in our training sessions, and have provided access to useful toolkits and training courses to help businesses to understand and act on human trafficking and modern slavery risks.